Wars have created residual energy and active spirits, including;

 Bethlehem, PA 18018

 Moravian College has two beautiful, well-maintained campuses.
 The oldest campus is The Priscilla Payne Hurd Campus on Church Street, located in the center of Bethlehem’s Historic District that has buildings dating back to the 18th century.
-It’s buildings sit on and between Main Street, Church Street, New Street, and E. Lehigh Street.
+It’s buildings sit on and between Main Street, Church Street, New Street, and East Lehigh Street.

 Located in a residential area, The much larger Main Street Campus is within eight blocks of Priscilla Payne Hurd Campus.
 Students and faculty can take a shuttle between the two campuses.